seekrays/seekchat/README.md

 ## ✨ Key Features

 - **Multi-Model Support**: Connect to multiple AI service providers, including OpenAI, DeepSeek, Silicon Valley AI, and more
+- **MCP Tools Integration**: Access and utilize Machine Comprehension and Processing tools for enhanced functionality
+- **Custom Providers**: Add your own API providers with flexible configuration options
 - **Local Memory**: All conversation history is stored in a local SQLite database, protecting your privacy
 - **Streaming Responses**: Real-time display of AI replies, providing a ChatGPT-like conversation experience
 - **Markdown Support**: Full support for Markdown formatting, including code blocks, tables, and math formulas